pslisko/performa365docs/docs/general/product_updates.rst

 New:

 * GUI updates
-   Course activity tiles will contain icons and information if the activity is required, optional, skipped or overdue.
+   Course activity tiles now contain icons and information if the activity is required, optional, skipped or overdue.

+* RPT-ER01 Course Rating report
+   Report to show ratings for a selected course.

 Improved:

 * Documentation - E-mail Notifications